ModelsLab/modelq/README.md

 - **Redis**: Used for backend queuing and task management.
 - **Celery**: Inspiration for improving task management for machine learning-specific workloads.

-## Contact
-If you have any questions or need help, feel free to contact us at [your_email@example.com].